 - In 2013 Bobby Labonte was injured in a cycling accident and had to miss 2 races.
 Controversial driver A.J.
 Allmendiner, AKA The ‘Dinger was tapped to replace Labonte.
 Knowing that ‘Dinger had extensive road racing experience, he was asked back to the #47 for the Watkins Glen Race, where he earned a top 10 finish.
 Several races after this, the team announced that ‘Dinger would replace Labonte for the remainder of the year and the 2014 season.

 2014 would prove to be a break out season for JTG Daugherty and Allmendinger who scored 1 thrilling victory at Watkins Glen and earned a spot in the Chase for the Sprint Cup.
 Though ‘Dinger was eliminated in the first round of the Chase, he had a career best season with 5 top 10s, and is expected to remain a contender as his team continues to grow.
 Though 2015 was not as successful for Allmendinger, he earned 3 top 10 finishes, 2 poles, and signed a long term contract extension with JTG Daugherty Racing.
 A.J.’s 2016 season was mild but consistent.
 Allmendinger scored a career best 9 top-10 finishes and 2 top-5 finishes across the season, and nearly won the STP 500 at Martinsville before finishing 2nd to Kyle Busch.
-To date, AJ has 117 starts in #47.
+Allmendinger started 2017 strong with a 3rd place finish in the Daytona 500, but only scored 4 more top-10 finishes the rest of the season.
+To date, AJ has 153 starts in #47.